 Thursday, February 22, 2018 - 5:00 PM - 8:30 PM

 Educators engage with work by African American artists who celebrate black culture and achievement and confront segregation, cultural erasure, and inequality.
 New generations of artists continue to grapple with these injustices while promoting the beauty, humanity, and vivacity of black communities.
-Following the keynote conversation with collector Harriet Kelley and art historian Philip Townsend, tour the exhibition and then choose two out of four workshop sessions to attend.
+Following the keynote conversation with collector Harriet Kelley and Chief Curator René Barilleaux, tour the exhibition and then choose two out of four workshop sessions to attend.